willfriel1028/MarchMadness_Analytics_Report/README.md

 ## Description

-This program provides a full, analytically-driven, head-to-head scouting report for any two teams that have participated in the NCAA Division 1 Men's College Basketball Tournament in a given year since the 2012-13 season.
+This program provides a full, analytically-driven, head-to-head scouting report for any two teams that have participated in the NCAA Division 1 Men's College Basketball Tournament in a given year.
+This program uses publicly available data dating back to the 2007-2008 season, and can generate reports for any two teams to qualify for the tournament since the 2012-13 season.

 It is designed to help users optimize their bracket selections by providing in-depth statistical analysis of head-to-head matchups.